Pilates Matwork Therapy

-Pilates can be used in areas other than injury rehabilitation, as well.
-It has also been known to be used as a stress management technique, as well as a way to strengthen the joints and muscles.
-It helps with improving muscle performance, motor control, and reinforcing postural alignment.
-By focusing on the core, Pilates is able to amplify your center of balance and promote an even musculature throughout the body.
+Pilates may also be utilized for purposes other than injury rehabilitation.
+It has been used as a method of stress management and aids in strengthening joints and muscles, muscle performance, motor control, and postural alignment.
+By concentrating on the body’s core, Pilates can increase your center of balance and promote even musculature.

-This treatment is effective for a large number of musculoskeletal conditions, which is the main reason why Wellspring Health Center incorporates it into our treatment plans.
-Some of the most common conditions treated with Pilates therapy include:
+This treatment is excellent for a variety of musculoskeletal conditions, which is the primary reason we integrate it into our treatment plans at Wellspring Health Center.
+A few of the most commonly treated conditions include:

 How do I get started?

-Wellspring Health Center utilizes therapeutic Pilates Matwork Therapy for a holistic approach to strength training.
-Unlike conventional physical therapy which focuses on strengthening just the area of pain, our holistic strengthening approach creates healthy coordinated movement through the whole body to reduce pain and support long-term recovery.
+At Wellspring Health Center, we use therapeutic Pilates Matwork Therapy to provide a comprehensive approach to strength and flexibility training.
+Unlike traditional physical therapy, which focuses only on strengthening the area of pain, our holistic approach promotes healthy, coordinated mobility throughout the body, alleviating pain and promoting long-term healing.

-Pilates Matwork Rehabilitative Exercises are a series of exercises that are designed to re-align and strengthen specific back and abdominal muscles – the core muscles.
-Strong, flexible core muscles are essential to a healthy back.
-Our physical therapists have specialized training in Pilates Matwork Rehabilitative Exercises, which are some of the most challenging and effective exercises for rehabilitating back problems.
+Pilates Matwork Rehabilitative Exercises are meant to stretch and strengthen the core muscles in the back and abdomen.
+A healthy back requires strong, flexible core muscles.
+Our physical therapists have received advanced training in Pilates Matwork Rehabilitative Exercises, some of the most rigorous and effective exercises for back pain rehabilitation.

-Pilates mat exercises were originally based on 6 principles: Centering, Concentration, Control, Precision, Breathing, and Flowing Movement.
-The therapists use these principles to aid in the proper retraining and strengthening of the spine and extremities.
-Pilates mat exercises are especially well suited to the rehabilitation of neck, back, and extremity conditions.
+Originally, Pilates mat exercises were founded on six principles: Centering, Concentration, Control, Precision, Breathing and Flowing Movement.
+Physical therapists apply these principles to help patients retrain and strengthen the spine and extremities, and Pilates mat exercises are ideal for rehabilitating the neck, back and extremities.

-Joseph Pilates was born in 1880 near Dusseldorf, Germany.
-He was the creator of the Pilates Method, formerly and originally known as “Contrology.”
-He suffered from asthma, rickets, and rheumatic fever.
-However, he managed to overcome his physical limitations by developing his own program of exercise and bodybuilding.
-In 1926, Joe left Germany and immigrated to the United States.
-During his voyage, he met Clara, a nurse, whom he later married.
-Together, they opened a fitness studio in New York, sharing an address with the New York City Ballet.
+Joseph Pilates was born in 1880 near the German city of Dusseldorf.
+He invented the Pilates Method, which was initially called “Contrology.”
+He was asthmatic, had rickets, and suffered from rheumatic fever.
+However, he overcame his physical restrictions by establishing his own training and bodybuilding regimen.
+Joe moved to the United States in 1926 and, during his voyage, met Clara, a nurse whom he later married.
+They collaborated to build a fitness studio in New York City, which shares a location with the New York City Ballet.

-Unknown to many, Pilates was actually originally designed as a fitness program for men, but due to their close proximity to this Ballet studio, many people began to associate Pilates with women and ballet.
-Nevertheless, by the early 1960s, Joe and Clara’s style of exercise, now termed “Pilates,” was becoming widely popular.
-Joe passed away in 1967, but his brilliant method of Pilates continues to be internationally used.
+Surprisingly to many, Pilates was initially created as a men’s training program; yet, given its proximity to the Ballet facility, many people associated Pilates with women and ballet.
+Nonetheless, by the early 1960s, Joe and Clara’s method of exercise, which they coined “Pilates,” had gained widespread popularity.
+Joe died in 1967, but his innovative method of Pilates is still being practiced globally.

-Pilates is unique to the world of exercise as it combines stretching and strengthening to elongate musculature and enhance the “long, lean” look.
-The emphasis on breath, posture and core strengthening makes it a great fit for use in holistic physical therapy rehab.
-Pilates conditions the entire body through smooth, safe, linear movement patterns that incorporate many muscle groups simultaneously.
+Pilates is unique in the world of fitness since it mixes stretching and strengthening exercises to lengthen the muscles and increase the “long, slim” appearance.
+Due to the focus on breath, posture, and core strength, it is a good match for holistic physical therapy rehabilitation.
+Pilates exercises the whole body by incorporating several muscle groups into smooth, safe, linear movement patterns.